Muukid/muGraphics/README.md

 When a texture is rendered onto a rect, exactly what part of the texture is being mapped needs to be specified, which is detailed in the form of a "cutout".
 The cutout takes a portion of the texture and renders only that portion of the texture over the rect.
 The texture cutout is specified in texture coordinates, ranging from a top-left origin of (0,0) to bottom-right (1, 1).
 The cutout itself is defined by a *position* and *dimensions*.

-The position is made up of an x-, y-, and z-coordinate.
+The position is made up of an x-, y-, and sometimes a z-coordinate.
 The x- and y-coordinates specify the top-leftest point of the cutout in texture coordinates.
-The z-coordinate specifies which layer of the texture to render from, and is only used in three-dimensional textures.
+The z-coordinate is only relevant (and respectively defined) if the texture is a texture array, in which case the z-coordinate specifies the index into the texture array to render.

 The dimensions are made up of a width and height value, which specify how far the texture cutout reaches from the position in texture coordinates.
 Negative values will work, and will flip the texture's appearance correspondingly.

 Any cutout that will result in the rendering of texture coordinates outside of the valid texture coordinates range ([0,0], [1,1]) will cause wrapping, to which behavior is defined by the [texture wrapping](#texture-wrapping) of the texture currently being rendered.
+Any z-coordinate values for texture arrays that aren't a perfect integer value or who are out of range in the texture array's depth

 ## Texture creation